-- An ability to appraise the role of banks in a modern society
+- Be able to appraise the role of banks in a modern society

-- An ability to analyse the financial statements of banks
+- Be able to analyse the financial statements of banks

 - Understand why banks and financial services need regulation and distinguish between the different types of regulation

 - Critically comprehend international differences in the structure and conduct of financial services

 - Be able to identify financial risks facing banks and understand the principal methods for managing those risks